US STOCKS-S&P 500, Nasdaq hit record high on U.S. jobs report, China data

 By Arjun Panchadar

-Nov 1 (Reuters) - U.S. stocks rose nearly 1% on Friday, taking comfort from October data that showed U.S. jobs growth slowed less than expected and China’s factory activity expanded at its fastest pace in more than two years.
+Nov 1 (Reuters) - Wall Street’s main indexes advanced on Friday, as investors took comfort from data that showed U.S. jobs growth slowed less than expected in October and China’s factory activity expanded at its fastest pace in more than two years.

-The tech-heavy Nasdaq breached its record level for the first time since July, while the benchmark S&P 500 notched its fourth record high this week.
+The tech-heavy Nasdaq hit a record high for the first time since July, while the benchmark S&P 500 notched its fourth record high this week.

 Both the indexes logged their best month in four in October after an upbeat start to the third-quarter earnings season and a largely positive U.S.-China trade rhetoric.

-The Labor Department’s non-farm payrolls data showed jobs growth in October came in at 128,000 compared to expectations of 89,000, according to economists polled by Reuters.
-However, growth still slowed from September.

-The report also showed hiring in the prior two months was stronger than previously estimated, offering assurance that consumers would continue to prop up the slowing economy for a while.
+The Labor Department’s closely watched monthly employment report also showed hiring in the prior two months was stronger than previously estimated, offering some assurance that consumers would continue to support the slowing economy.

-“It’s interesting because there was an expectation of 50,000 jobs being gone simply because of the GM strike but clearly that doesn’t show up,” said Randy Frederick, vice president of trading and derivatives for Charles Schwab in Austin, Texas.
+The largely positive jobs report helped eclipse the impact of data showing a contraction in the manufacturing sector for the third straight month.

+“Investors are back in the glass-is-half-full mode,” said Michael Geraghty, equity strategist at Cornerstone Capital Group. “(They) are looking past the ISM and focusing more on the better than expected labor report this morning.”

 On the trade front, U.S. Commerce Secretary Wilbur Ross said the initial “phase one” trade pact with China appears to be in good shape and is likely to be signed around mid-November, although a finite date is still in question.

-Among stocks, oil major Exxon Mobil Corp rose 1.7% after it beat recently lowered third-quarter profit expectations, while peer Chevron Corp fell 0.5% as it posted a 36% drop in quarterly profit.
+Among stocks, oil major Exxon Mobil Corp rose 2.5% after it beat recently lowered third-quarter profit expectations.

+The energy sector gained more than 2%, rising the most among S&P sectors.

-Advancing issues outnumbered decliners by a 3.72-to-1 ratio on the NYSE and by a 3.62-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 2.91-to-1 ratio on the NYSE and a 3.34-to-1 ratio on the Nasdaq.

-The S&P index recorded 30 new 52-week highs and two new lows, while the Nasdaq recorded 56 new highs and 17 new lows.
-(Reporting by Arjun Panchadar and Medha Singh in Bengaluru; Editing by Arun Koyyur)
+The S&P index recorded 35 new 52-week highs and two new lows, while the Nasdaq recorded 71 new highs and 23 new lows.
+(Reporting by Arjun Panchadar and Medha Singh in Bengaluru; Editing by Arun Koyyur and Anil D’Silva)